-- Indeed convictions for the specialist offences tend to be reserved for plots detected at an earlier stage, or for those whose involvement in terrorism is more peripheral. - 22.
-What, fourthly, of the argument that specialist laws are justified by the existence of al-Qaida: the paradigm of the so-called "new terrorism", characterised by transnational networks, suicide bombers who strike without warning and the deliberate causing of mass civilian casualties? - a.
-The al-Qaida franchise is unique in terms of the number of countries from which its adherents have been drawn, the number of countries in which it has launched attacks and the ambition of some of its adherents to establish a pan-Islamic or even global caliphate, however absurd and impracticable that may seem.
+- 23. What, finally, of the argument that specialist laws are justified by the existence of al-Qaida: the paradigm of the so-called "new terrorism", characterised by transnational networks, suicide bombers who strike without warning and the deliberate causing of mass civilian casualties? - a.
+Well the al-Qaida franchise has been unique in terms of the number of countries from which its adherents have been drawn, the number of countries in which it has launched attacks and the ambition of some of its adherents to establish a pan-Islamic or even global caliphate, however absurd and impracticable that may seem.
 Transnational networks are indeed a function of modern Islamist terrorism, as they are of almost every other aspect of modern life.
 Just as with cross-border fraud or organised crime, they require an enhanced international response.
 But they have not been unknown in the past.
 The Fenian bombing campaign in London of the 1880s depended upon its foreign training camp - the Brooklyn Dynamite School - and the propaganda produced under First Amendment freedoms including that notable New York periodical, "Ireland's Liberator and Dynamite Monthly".
-8 The identification of religiously-inspired plotters with foreign powers and foreign training goes further back than that: several of the Gunpowder plotters of 1605 were educated by foreign Jesuits; while their explosives expert Guy Fawkes was recruited for the task in Flanders, where he had learned his skills as a mercenary, originally for the same King of Spain - Philip II - who had recently launched the Spanish Armada. - b.
+And the identification of religiously-inspired plotters with foreign powers and foreign training goes further back than that: several of the Gunpowder plotters were educated by foreign Jesuits; while the explosives expert Guy Fawkes was recruited for the task in Flanders, where he had learned his skills as a mercenary, originally for the same King of Spain - Philip II - who had recently launched the Spanish Armada. - b.
 Suicide attacks are currently common in Afghanistan, Pakistan and Iraq.
 But they have a long history in warfare, have accounted for many world leaders in the past, including Alexander II of Russia in 1881, the Tsar who freed the serfs, and were much practised during the late 20th century in the Lebanese Civil War and by the Tamil Tigers. - c.
-Al-Qaida operatives tend not to subscribe to the classic aim of terrorism, memorably described by Brian Jenkins in 1975 as "a lot of people watching, not a lot of people dead".
+Al-Qaida operatives tend not to subscribe to the classic aim of terrorism, which has been described as "a lot of people watching, not a lot of people dead".
 They have never restricted themselves to national security targets, as is currently the practice of dissident republicans in Northern Ireland.
-But they were certainly not the first to aim for mass civilian casualties, as the Air India bombing of 1985 and the Lockerbie bombing of 1988 bear witness. - 23.
-All these features of modern terrorism go some way towards explaining why special antiterrorism laws may be necessary.
-But there are great dangers in such a generalised approach.
-To take an understanding of terrorism that is derived from history or social science, and allow it to serve as a justification for any number of specific legal powers, is a dangerous course.
-However serious or unique the problem of "terrorism", it does not follow merely from its seriousness or uniqueness that special powers are necessary to combat it.
-If special powers are to be justified, it must be by reference to the particular demands of policing and prosecuting terrorism.
+But they were certainly not the first to aim for mass civilian casualties, as the Air India bombing of 1985 and the Lockerbie bombing of 1988 bear witness.